-Immigration & Refugees.
-Americanists’ work on public opinion, media coverage and immigration policy in Great Britain and Germany connects to scholars in Public Law and International Relations working on immigration and refugee issues, as a component of the domestic and global response to human security crises; and to Comparativists studying political behavior in multiple country contexts.
+- Immigration & Refugees.
+Americanists’ work on public opinion, media coverage and immigration policy in Europe connects to scholars in Public Law and International Relations working on immigration and refugee issues, as a component of the domestic and global response to human security crises.

 - History & Politics.
 Big data can inform some questions, but an appreciation of history, archival research and process-tracing can inform others.
 American Politics scholars use historical methods to study education policy; Public Policy faculty use them to study sports policy; Comparative Politics faculty use them to study US and European electoral institutions; and Political Theorists use them to study democracy, decolonization and US nation-building.

-Albert, Zachary and Raymond J. La Raja.
-Forthcoming.
-“Political Parties and Policy Analysis” in Policy Analysis in the US, eds.
-John Hird (Bristol, UK: Policy Press).
+Albert, Zachary, and Raymond J. La Raja.
+“Political Parties and Policy Analysis.”
+Policy Analysis in the United States 12 (2018): 205.